An ode to Juninho Pernambucano, free-kick king & god of chaos

 Yet while others have gained immortality through Champions League triumphs, his reputation feels as though it has been strengthened by a failure to do just that.

 He was the black-and-white debut film made from a pittance and edited at home.
 He was the first album with the original line-up, a decade before the stadium tours.
-His control was others’ chaos, channelling control into panic in his vicinity.
+His control of him was others’ chaos, channeling control into panic in his vicinity of him.

 Things have moved on from his time, and he faded away via Qatar and the US rather than earning a glorious send-off with the world watching, but when you want to delve into football’s back catalogue to cheer yourself up, you know where to turn first.